three014/learning_opengl/readme.md

 - cmake 3.16.3 or higher
 - Glad OpenGL Loader (Core, Version 3.3)
   - Should be included already in include/ and src/
+- STB Image Libary (Version 2.27x)
+  - Should be included already in include/stb
 - (I'll add more to this list as I remember)

 ## Steps to get up and running: